 “One who is faithful in a very little is also faithful in much, and one who is dishonest in a very little is also dishonest in much.”Luke 16:10

 And yes, riches can be deceptive and alluring, just like any other temptation (sexual, power, substance abuse, etc…) can be.
 But what may tempt one doesn’t necessarily tempt another.
-The fact something, like say alcohol, can be something one person might need to abstain from in order to stay on the wagon doesn’t mean that thing in and of itself is a sin and to be avoided by all believers.
+The fact something, like say alcohol, can be something one person might need to abstain from in order to stay “on the wagon” doesn’t mean that thing in and of itself is a sin and to be avoided by all believers.
 I may not have to fight to resist something like you do because it doesn’t entice me in the first place.
+You might not need a family filter on your computer like your porn-addicted neighbor does.

 The same is true with money.